-The company obtains independent valutations for its properties annually.
+The company obtains independent valuations for its properties annually.
 These valuations are based on valuations performed by a registered accredited independent valuer.
 The best evidence of fair value is current prices in an active market for similar properties.
 Where such information is not available, the company considers information from a variety of sources including:

-- current prices in an active market for properties of different nature or recent prices of similar properties in less active markets, adjusted to reflect those differences - discounted cash flow projections based on reliable estimates of future cash flows - capitalised income projections based upon a property's estimated net market income, and a capitalisation rate derived from an evidence of market evidence
+- adjusted to reflect those differences - discounted cash flow projections based on reliable estimates of future cash flows - capitalised income projections based upon a property's estimated net market income, and a capitalisation rate derived from an evidence of market evidence